 One way for contractors in your area to make more money would be by offering their services for disposal of construction trash.
 This can save you time, money, and hassle when it comes to disposing of all those waste materials after your project has been completed successfully.

-How the Evolution of the Garbage Chute Has Changed the Way Trash Collection Happens
+Garbage Chute Has Changed the Way Trash Collection Happens

 Trash is a problem that has plagued human civilization since the beginning.
 While it is not the most glamorous topic, it has been a significant issue for centuries.